-Souk Al Bahar — which translates to “Market of the Sailor” in Arabic — was launched in November 2008, as part of the expansion project of Downtown Dubai.
+Souk Al Bahar — which translates to “Market of the Sailor” in Arabic — was inaugurated in November 2008 as part of Downtown Dubai's development.
 The souk, which has the character of a traditional Arabian market with the stone-corridor alleys, arched walkways, wooden-lattice details, and lanterns, gives an upscale yet nostalgic experience.
 It is located right opposite the lake from the Dubai Mall and is connected through a beautiful pedestrian footbridge over the water, thus making it a continuous part of the Downtown Dubai visit.

-Fun Fact: One of the reasons the souk is among the most photogenic spots in Dubai is the artificial Burj Lake on which it is built, thereby the waterfront promenades and night-time reflections are among the city’s best spots.
+Fun Fact: One of the reasons the souk is among the most photogenic spots in Dubai is the artificial Burj Khalifa Lake (or Dubai Fountain Lake) on which it is built; thereby, the waterfront promenades and night-time reflections are among the city’s best spots.

 Seasonal Tip: Souk Al Bahar is a perfect place to visit at any time, but evenings and the winter months (October–March) provide the best atmosphere: cooler weather, ambient lighting, lake reflections, and pleasant walks along the promenade.